Kunal Kohli

-Kunal Kohli is an Indian film director, producer, actor and writer in Bollywood.
-He is best known as the director of Hum Tum (2004) and Fanaa (2006).
-He also owns the production house Kunal Kohli Productions, whose first was his Thoda Pyaar Thoda Magic (2008).
+Kunal Kohli is an Indian film director, producer, writer and actor in Bollywood.
+He is best known for directing the romantic comedy Hum Tum (2004), which won him the Filmfare Award for Best Director, and the romantic thriller Fanaa (2006).

+He also owns the production house Kunal Kohli Productions, which produced the fantasy comedy-drama Thoda Pyaar Thoda Magic (2008), the romantic comedy-drama Break Ke Baad (2010), the romantic comedy Teri Meri Kahaani (2012) and the romance Phir Se...
+(2018).